Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The impact is direct and measurable: decisions are made earlier and with less uncertainty.

-When ESG and financial data are integrated, companies can prioritize investments based on realistic scenarios, identify climate-risk-exposed assets before they affect EBITDA, and negotiate financing using quantified and verifiable arguments.
+When ESG and financial data are integrated, the company can prioritise investments based on realistic scenarios, identify climate-risk-exposed assets before they affect EBITDA, and negotiate financing with quantified, verifiable arguments.

-The value lies not in the final report, but in the ability to make decisions with complete information.
+The value lies not in the final report, but in the ability to decide with complete information.

-ESG reporting and CSRD: from regulatory obligation to strategic lever
+ESG reporting and the CSRD: from regulatory obligation to strategic lever

 The CSRD does not require more reporting, it requires better reporting.

-Companies that approach the CSRD as a mere compliance exercise incur rising costs.
-Those that integrate data and processes turn compliance into a competitive advantage: they reduce friction with auditors, improve their risk profile, and strengthen the confidence of investors and financial institutions.
+Companies that approach the CSRD as a mere compliance exercise incur rising costs, while those that integrate data and processes turn compliance into a competitive advantage: they reduce friction with auditors, improve their risk profile and strengthen the confidence of investors and financial institutions.

 Which indicators will define ESG reporting in the coming years?

-The most valuable indicators are no longer those that describe isolated impacts, but those that link impact to economic outcomes: emissions intensity per unit of margin, the financial cost of climate risk, or return on investment in water efficiency are examples of metrics that enable management, not just reporting.
+The most valuable indicators are no longer those that describe isolated impact, but those that connect impact with economic outcomes: emissions intensity per unit of margin, the financial cost of climate risk or the return on investment in water efficiency are examples of metrics that enable management, not just reporting.
+Many of them depend on properly measuring Scope 1, 2 and 3 emissions.

-These indicators require integrated systems and simulation capabilities.
-They cannot be reliably calculated using manual tools or fragmented reporting.
+These indicators require integrated systems and simulation capabilities, since they cannot be reliably calculated with manual tools or fragmented reporting.

 The new role of the CFO in ESG reporting

-ESG reporting is no longer the exclusive domain of sustainability teams, the CFO becomes a central player.
+ESG reporting is no longer the exclusive domain of the sustainability function, and the CFO becomes a central player.

-Integrating financial and non-financial data requires finance teams to validate assumptions, incorporate ESG risks into planning, and respond to auditors and regulators.
-When this collaboration is absent, reporting slows down and loses coherence.
+Integrating financial and non-financial data requires finance teams to validate assumptions, incorporate ESG risks into planning and respond to auditors and regulators.
+When this collaboration is missing, reporting slows down and loses coherence.

-The most advanced organizations are already embedding ESG into their standard financial processes.
-The result is stronger governance and a significant reduction in regulatory risk.
+The most advanced organisations are already embedding ESG into their standard financial processes: the result is stronger governance and a significant reduction in regulatory risk.

-The future of ESG reporting is already underway
+The ESG reporting of the future is already underway

 The future of ESG reporting is not about longer reports, but about better-informed decisions.
 Integrating financial and non-financial data through artificial intelligence turns sustainability into a manageable economic variable.

-Companies that act now gain resilience, credibility, and the ability to anticipate.
-Those that delay integration will face greater regulatory pressure, rising costs, and loss of control.
+Companies that act now gain resilience, credibility and the ability to anticipate.
+Those that delay integration will face greater regulatory pressure, rising costs and a loss of control.

-If you want to explore this further, our blog features content such as Best software for ESG management or Key sustainability indicators.
+If you want to go deeper, our blog features content such as Best software for ESG management or Main sustainability indicators.

-No. AI automates repetitive tasks and improves data quality, but strategic analysis remains a human responsibility.
+No. AI automates repetitive tasks and improves data quality, but strategic analysis remains human.

 Is it mandatory to integrate financial and ESG data?

-Under the CSRD, integration is practically essential to comply with double materiality and required traceability.
+Under the CSRD, integration is practically essential to comply with double materiality and the required traceability.

 Can this level of complexity be managed with Excel?

-No. Excel does not guarantee version control, traceability, or robust auditability.
+No, because Excel does not guarantee version control, traceability or robust auditability.

 How long does it take to implement an integrated ESG reporting system?

-It depends on scope, but well-defined projects typically take between three and six months.
+It depends on scope, but well-defined projects usually take between three and six months.

 What happens if a company does not integrate an ESG reporting system?